-During the journey the refrigerator door must always be closed and locked in the closed position.
+- During the journey the refrigerator door must always be closed and locked in the closed position. - > Turn the locking wheel on the refrigerator door only when the refrigerator door is open.

 Lock the refrigerator door in ventilation position when the refrigerator is switched off.
 This prevents mould forming.